Black Magic Pimento Grilled Cheese

 Main Course

 There's grilled cheese, and then there's this.
 A smoky, spicy pimento cheese melt built on thick brioche, pan-fried in a Black Magic butternaise that crisps up golden and shatters at the first bite.
-Spiceology's Black Magic Cajun Blackening Seasoning does double duty here — it seasons both the pimento cheese filling and the butternaise spread, weaving its signature blend of paprika, cayenne, garlic, and herbs through every layer of this sandwich.
+Spiceology's Black Magic Cajun Blackening Seasoning does double duty here.
+It seasons both the pimento cheese filling and the butternaise spread, weaving its signature blend of paprika, cayenne, garlic, and herbs through every layer of this sandwich.
 The result is a deeply savory, slightly spicy, unapologetically indulgent grilled cheese that tastes like it came out of a serious restaurant kitchen.
 Whether you're building lunch for one or turning it into a dinner centerpiece, this is the kind of recipe that earns requests.

 Ingredients